croos90/while_interpreter/README.md

-# Interpreter for the While / IMP / SIMP language
+# Interpreter for the While language